6hsenag9/RockPaperScissors/README.md

 # RockPaperScissors
-A good old rock paper scissors game
+A good old rock paper scissors game written using html, css and js